pgRouting/workshop/docs/chapters/chapter-7.rst

   :start-after: 7_6
   :end-before: 7_7

-:ref:`Solution to Chapter 7 Exercise 5`
+:ref:`Query results for chapter 7 exercise 5`

 .. note::
   The last row of the result, does not contain a geometry value since the